ps-tuebingen/decomposition-diversity/README.md

 ## Formalization

 The folder `Formalization` contains the Coq formalization.
+An overview of the various Coq files can be found in the README.
-The results of the formalization are collected in `Results.v`.
+The results of the formalization are collected in `Results.v`; please refer to this file to understand how we validated the theorems stated in our paper.
 The `Makefile` for the formalization contains a target for extracting code to Haskell.

 ## Repl